 In addition to being affordable, customers appreciate that this style holds up well with continued use and is soft and flexible.

 The design is thinner than some other brands, and the removal stem is a bit shorter than others, which may make removal a bit more difficult.

 This cup stands out for its comfort and ease of use.
-Women who have used this option love that it can be worn overnight, and most give it top marks for its ability to prevent leaks.
+Users love that it can be worn overnight, and most give it top marks for its ability to prevent leaks.

-A few women note that the instructions could be improved, and some feel there is a learning curve to using it properly.
+Some note that the instructions could be improved, and others feel there is a learning curve to using it properly.